Harvesting Pine Straw

 Harvesting pine straw is an excellent way to diversify your investment while waiting for your timber crop to mature.

 For pine straw, Mississippi’s most prevalent pine types are longleaf and loblolly pine.
-Longleaf pine is often the preferred choice when landscaping because of color retention, the needles are longer, and they decompose slower than the loblolly.
+Longleaf pine is often the preferred choice when landscaping because of its color retention, the needles are longer, and it decomposes more slowly than the loblolly.
 While loblolly might not be the most desirable for landscaping because it produces more straw than longleaf, it is a good choice for erosion control.

 When to harvest pine straw